 Office of the President and Vice President

-On Thursday, the Navajo Department of Health, in coordination with the Navajo Epidemiology Center and the Navajo Area Indian Health Service, reported 79 new COVID-19 positive cases for the Navajo Nation and two more deaths.
-The total number of deaths has reached 407 as of Thursday.
+On Tuesday, the Navajo Department of Health, in coordination with the Navajo Epidemiology Center and the Navajo Area Indian Health Service, reported 47 new COVID-19 positive cases for the Navajo Nation and no recent deaths.
+The total number of deaths remains 401 as previously reported on Sunday and Monday.

 Navajo Nation COVID-19 positive cases by Service Unit: